UK govt refuses to give way on pay as nurses, medics strike

 Thousands of nurses walked off the job Tuesday in their second 24-hour strike this month.
 Ambulance drivers, paramedics and dispatchers are set to strike on Wednesday and again on Dec.
 28.

+Health Minister Will Quince suggested people avoid “risky activity” during the ambulance strike.

+“If there is activity that people are undertaking tomorrow, whether it’s for example, contact sport or other things, they might want to want to review that,” he told BBC radio.

-They are joining railway staff, passport officers and postal workers in the U.K.’s biggest strike wave for decades, a response to a cost-of-living crisis driven by soaring food and energy prices in the wake of the COVID-19 pandemic and Russia’s invasion of Ukraine.
+Railway staff, passport officers and postal workers are also staging walkouts in the U.K.’s biggest strike wave for decades, a response to a cost-of-living crisis driven by soaring food and energy prices in the wake of the COVID-19 pandemic and Russia’s invasion of Ukraine.

 Pat Cullen, head of nurses union the Royal College of Nursing, urged Sunak to “step in now and do the decent thing on behalf of every patient and member of the public of this country” by negotiating over pay.
 The union has asked for a raise of 5% above inflation but says it is willing to accept less.